 9. Millers Dale

-The Tideswell and Millers Dale walk is one of the best walking trails in the peaks.
+Next up on our list of places to visit in the Prak District, Tideswell and Millers Dale walk is one of the best walking trails in the region.
 It runs through a series of viaducts which were constructed as throughways for trains.
 Eventually, you will come to Litton Mill, which was once notorious for having children working under terrible conditions.
 The mill has now been renovated and turned into apartments, and it is possible to rent one of the apartments and stay there.
 If you’re into cycling, this route is perfect and going through the tunnels on a bike is such a cool experience.
 For food, you can head to one of the surrounding villages like Tideswell (see above), or there are loads of picnic benches around so you can always bring your own food if you’d prefer.

 10. Thor’s Cave